 • USD 125 or equivalent convertible currency for 90 days.

-• For the tourist of SAARC nationals, free visa up to 30 days.
+• For the tourist of SAARC nationals, free visa for up to 30 days.

 • Visa is not required for Indian nationals.
 However, if they enter Nepal via air, they will have to show a valid identification certificate (passport/ citizenship certificate).
-The children under the age of 10 do not need to show an identification certificate.
+Children under the age of 10 do not need to show an identification certificate.

 When a foreigner has to get down at Nepalese airport as a result of his/her transit point or due to any force landing for whatever the reason, the foreigner can obtain a transit visa for a day after paying USD 5 or any other currency equivalent.

 Other General Information

 • Entering Nepal or staying in Nepal without a valid visa is illegal.

 • A tourist visa can be obtained either through the Nepalese embassy or consulate or other mission offices in your nation or at the immigration entry points in Nepal listed above.

 • Visa once issued cannot be amended and the visa fees are non-refundable.

 • You should pay the Nepal visa fees in cash.
 A credit card or cheque is not acceptable.

 • Visa charges are not applicable for children under 10 years of age, however, they must obtain a valid visa.